osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 - **ComponentId**: Specifies the data source, for example, _MQTT1_
 - **ComponentType**: Specifies the type of adapter, for example, _MQTT_

+Metadata specific to the MQTT adapter are:

+- **Topic**: Specifies the MQTT topic string
+- **ValueField**: Specifies the JsonPath expression to take from a property

+**Note:** A configured metadata level allows you to set the amount of metadata for the adapter.
+Specify the metadata level in [General configuration](xref:GeneralConfiguration).
+For the MQTT adapter, the following metadata is sent for the individual level:

+- `None`: No metadata
+- `Low`: AdapterType (ComponentType) and DataSource (ComponentId)
+- `Medium`: AdapterType (ComponentType), DataSource (ComponentId), Topic, and ValueField

 Each stream created for the selected measurement has a unique identifier (stream ID).
 If you specify a custom stream ID for the measurement in the data selection configuration, the adapter uses that stream ID to create the stream.
 Otherwise, the adapter constructs the stream ID using the following format: